 How to Avoid Surprise Medical Bills

-Regardless of which health insurance plan you choose, you may come across a surprise medical bill after receiving medical care or having to pay out of pocket before meeting deductible.
+Regardless of which health insurance plan you choose, you may come across a surprise medical bill after receiving medical care or having to pay out of pocket before meeting the deductible.

 There are two common scenarios in which you would receive a surprise medical bill: insurance companies can deny a claim submitted by the hospital or determine that the hospital is out of your network.